Effect Algebras as Omega-categories: Abstract

 \section{Abstract}

-We show how an effect algebra $\mathcal{X}$ can be regarded as a category, where the morphisms $x \rightarrow y$ are the elements $f$ such that $x \leq f \leq y$.
-This gives an embedding $\mathbf{EA} \rightarrow \mathbf{Cat}$.
-The interval $[x,y]$ proves to be an effect algebra in its own right, so $\mathcal{X}$ is an $\mathbf{EA}$-enriched category.
-The construction can therefore be repeated, meaning that every effect algebra can be identified with a strict $\omega$-category.
-We describe explicitly the strict $\omega$-category structure for two classes of operators on a Hilbert space.
+We show that an effect algebra $X$ can be regarded as a category where morphisms $f : x \to y$ are given by triples $x \leq f \leq y$.
+This gives an embedding $\mathbf{EA} \to \mathbf{Cat}$.
+Intervals $[x, y]$ prove to be effect algebras in their own right, making $\mathbf{EA}$ embed in strict 2-categories and therefore, iterating, in strict $\omega$-categories.
+We give an explicit description of the resulting $\omega$-category structure, provide concrete examples for some classes of effect algebras and provide a link to existing literature on partitions of unity in effect algebras, hence relating the construction with positive operator-valued measures.